Geethen/geeforec.github.io/content/post/practical-4.md

 **Data Export**

-To export the data shown in the created charts, similar to practical 3, you may simply maximise the chart and then click to export to the available formats (csv, svg or png).
-Alternatively, you may script the export. this option benefits from having more options to customise the data export.
-For example, including numerous variables and, potentially a well- formatted date: time variable.
-In this practical, this is achieved by first using a reducer to get the mean rainfall value for Braulio Carrillo for each year and adding a date variable.
-The exported csv table will contain a column for both date and mean annual rainfall. you will find this csv file in your google drive.
+To export the data shown in the created charts, you may simply maximise the chart and then click to export to formats .csv, .svg or .png.
+Alternatively, you may script the export.
+This option will allow you to customise formats for your exported table.
+For example, a formatted date field using a reducer to get the mean rainfall value for Braulio Carrillo for each year.
+The exported csv table will then contain a column for both date and mean annual rainfall.
+Once the task is completed, you will find this csv file in your google drive.

 ![](/images/prac4_f3.png)
 **Figure 5:** The easiest way to export data plotted in a chart is to click the `maximise` button on the chart in your console area (1) and then click `Download CSV` (2) to export a .csv table to your local hard-drive.